Activities | Camp

 Click the regions to the left to find a wood supplier in your town or on the road along the way.

-Small town general stores & National Park services are out to make their money off of seasonal campers buying wood & forgotten personal items.
+Small town general stores & National Park services and tourists towns are out to make their money off of seasonal campers buying food, firewood & forgotten personal items.
 These places tend to be extremely overpriced.
 This is where your so called "cheap camping trip" ends up costing a lot more than you expected.
 Plan ahead.
 Buy large quantities of firewood for a better price & have some left over for the next trip.
-Small town residents buy from locals who advertise locally on bulletin boards or local towns newspapers.
+Rural residents buy from locals who advertise locally on bulletin boards or local towns newspapers, or they collect their own in the forests.

 The Night Run

 Gathering wood at night while camping? (hey, it happens) Sometimes you need to make a night run.
-Nope, not to the general store for beer, for more firewood.
-Free wood in the wild forest w/ animals.
-Brings a crew!
-Take your work Gloves & hands-free Head Lamp.
+Nope, not to the general store for beer; for more firewood.
+Free wood in the wild forest w/ the wild animals.
+Bring a crew!
+Take your work GLOVES & hands-free Head Lamp.
 This way you are not tripping ahead, spilling all your valuable collections.
-Trapesing up a hillside in the dark gathering firewood is no easy task.
-Believe me, Miss Experinced.
+Traipsing up a hillside in the dark gathering firewood is no easy task.
+Believe me, Miss Experienced.
 Gardening or work gloves are always a big savior.
 No fun in digging splinters out, after dinner, in the dark, without tweezers, by campfire light.
-Nuthin' a lilwhiskey won't fix.
+Nuthin' a lil whiskey won't fix.

-Don't forget to thoroughly dowse that camp fire.
-You do not wanna be responsible for the seasons biggest wild fire on the 11 o'clock news.
+Don't forget to thoroughly saturate that camp fire.
+Listen for sizzles and bubbling, keep pouring.
+You do not wanna be responsible for the seasons biggest wild fire on the 10 o'clock news.
+Remember, you can be held legally liable for an outta control fire that you cause.

 Heavily camped areas, even a few months outta the year, can be slim pickins for easy firewood.
 You may need to walk well away from your campsite to find a decent stash.
-Plus it's possible to go "off the beaten path" in your vehicle for a 'firewood run' (before sunset is key).
+Plus it's possible to go "off the beaten path" in your vehicle for a 'firewood run' and before sunset is always best.

-how wet is it? how much snow is still on the ground. how late were the last of the seasons storms?
+- how wet is it? how much snow is still on the ground. how late were last seasons storms?

 You can also try the area Visitors Center for local knowledge snow/weather conditions.
 Instead of hoping for the best circumstance, know the real conditions.

 Campfire Burning Permits & Firewood Cutting Permits - Some experienced campers cringe when they see the signs: "Campfires in Developed Campgrounds Only."
 Crap!
-This means high fire dangers in California, usually in summer & fall months.
+This means fire restrictions are in place; high fire dangers in California, usually in summer & fall months.

 Wanna bring the chain saw out & cut your own down wood, best look into getting a firewood cutting permit too.firewood cutting permits: Get a firewood cutting permit from the authorities in the local NF.
 Call ahead at the rangers station for any restrictions.